comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 The following steps summarize the algorithms to record trip info:
 1. Check arguments (Plate, km,Date-out,Date-in) if 4, then continue, if not "message", exit.
-1. Check that the car exists.
+1. Move to the database folder and check that the car exists.
-1. If car exists then write the trip info in the $plate.txt file, without erasing previous trips.
+1. If car exists then write the trip info in the ```$plate.txt ``` file, without erasing previous trips.
+1. Move to the scripts folder and run the frame script

-Edit
+Edit function
 ==================
 The edit function edits a car's details stored in the maincarfile.txt file.